 After you add the final stitch, you can put the crochet hook aside and start knitting.

-If you’re working the crochet cast-on as a provisional cast-on, skip Step 7 and instead chain stitch a couple of extra stitches.
-(If you’re not sure how to chain stitch, check out our free beginner crochet guide that includes a chain stitch tutorial.)
-Cut the yarn, then draw the tail through the final chain stitch.
+If you’re working the crochet cast-on as a provisional cast-on, skip step 7 and chain stitch a couple extra stitches instead.
+When you’re ready to take out the provisional cast-on, you’ll start by pulling out the chain.